bendeutsch/minetest-bewarethedark/README.md

 Stand in bright light to replenish sanity.
 Sunlight is best, but directly on top of a torch should work, too.

+Note that this behavior is flexible and can be changed to your liking.
+It is possible to make darkness and light damage as well as heal the player.

+In addition, its possible to hide the hud.

 Future plans
 ------------